Blow (film)

-Blow is a 2001 American biographical crime film, directed by Ted Demme, about an American cocaine kingpin and his international network.
+Blow is a 2001 American biographical crime drama film produced and directed by Ted Demme, about an American cocaine kingpin and his international network.
 David McKenna and Nick Cassavetes adapted Bruce Porter's 1993 book Blow: How a Small Town Boy Made $100 Million with the Medellín Cocaine Cartel and Lost It All for the screenplay.
 It is based on the real-life stories of U.S. drug trafficker George Jung (played by Johnny Depp) and his connections including narcotics kings Pablo Escobar and Carlos Lehder Rivas (portrayed in the film as Diego Delgado), and the Medellín Cartel.

 Plot

 George Jung and his parents Fred and Ermine live in Weymouth, Massachusetts.
-When George is 10 years old, Fred files for bankruptcy, but tries to make George realize that money is not important.
+When George is 10 years old, Fred files for bankruptcy but tries to make George realize that money is not important.

-In the late ‘60s, an adult George moves to Los Angeles with his friend "Tuna"; they meet Barbara, a flight attendant, who introduces them to Derek Foreal, a marijuana dealer.
+In the late 1960s, an adult George moves to Los Angeles with his friend "Tuna"; they meet Barbara, a flight attendant, who introduces them to Derek Foreal, a marijuana dealer.
 With Derek's help, George and Tuna make a lot of money.
 Kevin Dulli, a visiting college student from Boston, tells them of the demand for marijuana back home.
 They start selling marijuana there, buying marijuana directly from Mexico with the help of Santiago Sanchez, a Mexican drug lord.
 Two years later, George is caught in Chicago trying to import 660 lbs of marijuana and is sentenced to two years' imprisonment.
 After unsuccessfully trying to plead his innocence, George skips bail to take care of Barbara, who dies from cancer.
 Her death marks the disbanding of the group of friends.

 While hiding from the authorities, George visits his parents.
 George's mother calls the police, who arrest him.
 He is sentenced to 26 months in a federal prison in Danbury, Connecticut.
 His cellmate Diego Delgado has contacts in the Medellin cartel and convinces George to help him go into the cocaine business.
 Upon his release from prison, George violates his parole conditions and heads down to Cartagena, Colombia to meet with Diego.
 They meet with cartel officer Cesar Rosa to negotiate the terms for smuggling 15 kg to establish "good faith".

 As the smuggling operation grows, Diego is arrested, leaving George to find a way to sell 50 kg.
-George reconnects with Derek in California, and the two sell all the cocaine.
+George reconnects with Derek in California, and the two sell all the cocaine in record time.
 George then goes to Medellín, Colombia and meets Pablo Escobar, who agrees to go into business with them.
-With the help of Derek, the pair become Escobar's top U.S. importer.
+With the help of Derek, the pair became Escobar's top U.S. importer.
 At Diego's wedding, George meets Cesar's fiancée Mirtha and later marries her.
 However, Diego resents George for keeping Derek's identity secret and pressures George to reveal his connection.
 George eventually discovers that Diego has betrayed him by cutting him out of the connection with Derek.
 Inspired by the birth of his daughter and a drug-related heart attack, George severs his relationship with the cartel.